arthur-bouton/TF_ODE/README.md

 ## Build a Docker image:

-Copy the files of the TensorFlow library into the Docker context:
+To avoid compiling TensorFlow at building time, copy the files of the library into the Docker context:
 `$ mkdir tensorflow_lib`
 `$ cp -r --dereference /usr/local/include/tensorflow tensorflow_lib`
 `$ cp --no-dereference /usr/local/lib/libtensorflow.so* tensorflow_lib`